gcompany/xke-configconnector/blog/index.md

 ...
 ```

-Admins can now define the desired state of the infrastructure as data in the Kubernetes `etcd` database using the Config Connector CRDs.
-The Config Connector `operator` is a controller that will reconcile the actual state of the infrastructure with the desired state in the Kubernetes `etcd` database as defined by the admins.
+Admins can now define the desired state of the infrastructure as objects in the Kubernetes `etcd` database using the Config Connector CRDs.
+The Config Connector `operator` defines a controller for every CRD that will reconcile the actual state of the infrastructure with the desired state of the objects in the Kubernetes `etcd` database as defined by the admins.

 Config Connector `operator` translates desired declarative state to imperative API calls.